ibbles/LearningUnreal/Runtime Virtual Texture.md

 ## Runtime Virtual Texture Output Node

 To write to a Runtime Virtual Texture from a [[Material]] add a Runtime Virtual Texture Output node to the [[Material]].
+There can only be a single Runtime Virtual Output node in  a [[Material]].
+Or rather, there cannot be two writes to the same Runtime Virtual Texture member, but different members can be written in different Runtime Virtual Texture Output nodes.
 The Runtime Virtual Texture Output node has input pins for all that that can be stored in a Runtime Virtual Texture.
 - Base Color
 - Specular